Modeling Online Behavior in Recommender Systems: The Importance of Temporal Context: Experiments

 \subsubsection{Traditional Evaluation.}

-Similarly to \cite{liang2018variational}, we divide the data into a train set with 80\% of users, validation set with 10\% and test set with 10\%.
-The target user-item interactions are selected by randomly sampling 20\% of the user-item interactions in the validation and test sets.
+Similarly to \cite{liang2018variational}, we divide the users 80:10:10 to form a train, validation, and test set.
+The target interactions are selected by randomly sampling 20\% of the user-item interactions in the validation and test sets.

-We show that if a model is evaluated on and later applied to a task that entails predicting randomly held-out interactions, the performance achieved on both validation and test sets is comparable.
+We show that if a model is evaluated on and then applied to a task that entails predicting randomly held-out interactions, the performance achieved on both validation and test sets is comparable.
 This traditional approach is typically used to report model performance.

 We then contrast performance on randomly held-out interactions in the validation set against temporally held-out interactions in the test set.
-We take 5\% of the users from the train set to create the validation set and hold-out 20\% of their interactions.
-The test set contains the interactions and users from the train and validation sets as inputs, and the temporally held-out interactions are targets.
+We take 5\% of the users from the train set to create the validation set and randomly hold-out 20\% of their interactions.
+The train and validation sets contain user-item interactions up to a specific point in time.
+The test set contains the interactions and users from the train and validation sets as inputs, and the temporally held-out interactions are targets, to simulate deployment in a commercial setting.